cmayron/Legal-Calculus/README.md

 *LCES Legal Calculus Educational System*

-LCES is a procedural-literacy and workflow framework for organizing facts, structuring legal work, preserving the record, and producing reviewable draft work product.
+LCES Legal Calculus Educational System is a procedural-literacy and workflow framework for organizing facts, structuring legal work, preserving the record, and producing reviewable draft work product.

 It is designed for people working inside complex legal processes, where outcomes often depend not only on the underlying issue, but also on sequence, preservation, clarity, incentives, and the record that gets built.